Chart Color Schemes

 The level of cultural diversity witnessed in Everton Park was found to be above average when compared nationally for a number of language and cultural background related metrics

-Everton Park's cultural diversity was above average, with 21.5% of its population born overseas and 13.6% speaking a language other than English at home.
-The dominant religion in Everton Park was Christianity, accounting for 50.3% of the population.
-Hinduism was overrepresented compared to Greater Brisbane, comprising 1.9% vs 4.5%.
+Everton Park's cultural diversity was found to be above average, with 21.5% of its population born overseas and 13.6% speaking a language other than English at home.
+Christianity was the main religion in Everton Park, comprising 50.3% of people.
+However, Hinduism was overrepresented compared to Greater Brisbane, making up 1.9% versus 4.5%.

 Frequently Asked Questions - Diversity